segmentio/glue/README.md

 ## FAQ

 ### How do I use Glue with RPC implementation X?
 Glue is modular.
-If you'd like support for a popular (or interesting, well-maintained) RPC implementation other than [net/rpc], open a PR to add a new Glue `provider/`.
+If you'd like support for another popular (or interesting, well-maintained) RPC implementation, open a PR to add a new Glue `provider/`.

 Unfortunately, Go doesn't allow dynamic loading of packages so if you'd like Glue to support an internal or experimental RPC framework, fork Glue and supply another